nielsleadholm/itsnotatumah/README.md

 - Run the Monty experiment `python run.py -e probe_triggered_experiment`
 - In the iPad app, click `Start Imaging`
-- Click two captures to enter inference phase.
-This circumvents a bug in the counter behavior in Monty that ignores the first 2 steps.
 - Infer by moving the probe and capturing more images!

 #### Next Object